luan/chronic-l10n/README.md

 ## DESCRIPTION

-Chronic is a natural language date/time parser written in pure Ruby.
-See below for the wide variety of formats Chronic-L10n will parse.
+[Chronic](https://github.com/mojombo/chronic) is a natural language date/time parser written in pure Ruby.
+Chronic L10n aims to add translations to [Chronics](https://github.com/mojombo/chronic) abilities.

 ## INSTALLATION

+*WARNING*: This gem will only work when [this fork](https://github.com/luan/chronic) of chronic gets merged and released.
+Meanwhile you can install the [chronic](https://github.com/luan/chronic) gem from the forks source to get it going.

 ### RubyGems